crate/cratedb-guide/docs/integrate/aws-dms/index.md

 The [AWS DMS Integration with CrateDB] uses Amazon Kinesis Data Streams as a DMS target, combined with a CrateDB-specific downstream processor element.

-CrateDB provides two variants how to conduct data migrations using AWS DMS.
+CrateDB supports two ways to run AWS DMS migrations:
-Either use it standalone / on your own premises, or use it in a completely managed environment with services of AWS and CrateDB Cloud.
+Either standalone/on‑premises, or fully managed with AWS and CrateDB Cloud.

-AWS DMS supports both `full-load` and `cdc` operation modes, often used in combination with each other (`full-load-and-cdc`).
+AWS DMS supports both `full-load` and `cdc` operation modes, which are often combined (`full-load-and-cdc`).
 :::